ibm-cloud-docs/appid/customizing-tokens.md

     <dd>Registered claims are present in your access and identity tokens and are defined by {{site.data.keyword.appid_short_notm}}.
 They <b>cannot</b> be overridden by custom mappings.
 These claims are ignored by the service and include <code>iss</code>, <code>aud</code>, <code>sub</code>, <code>iat</code>, <code>exp</code>, <code>amr</code>, and <code>tenant</code>.</dd>
 </dl>

 Defining a claim for your token does not change or eliminate [the attribute](/docs/services/appid?topic=appid-profiles).
-It changes the information that is present in the token at runtime.
+It changes the information that is present in the token at run time.
 {: note}

 ### How are claims mapped to tokens?
 {: #custom-claims-mapping}

 Each mapping is defined by a data source object and a key that is used to retrieve the claim.
-You can inject up to 100 claims into each token provided that the maximum payload remains less than 100KB.
+You can inject up to 100 claims into each token if the maximum payload remains less than 100 KB.
 If you want to use nested claims, you can include them by using the dot syntax.
 For example, `nested.attribute`.

 The claims are set for each token separately and are sequentially applied as shown in the following example.